amzn/style-dictionary/examples/basic/README.md

 ✔︎  build/ios-swift/StyleDictionarySize.swift
 ```

-Pat yourself on the back, you have now built your first style dictionary!
+Good for you!
+You have now built your first style dictionary!
 Moving on, take a look at what we have built.
 This should have created a build directory and it should look like this:
 ```
 ├── README.md
 ├── config.json